4 things market researchers need to think about in the time of COVID-19

 1. Do not collect tone-deaf data.

-Don't do research at the cost of your reputation.
+Don't do market research at the cost of your reputation.
 Know your customer, know your brand, and don't be out of touch with what’s on everyone's mind.
 For example, you shouldn't begin collecting data on travel rewards or destination weddings when there is a travel restriction in place.
 On the other hand, gauging consumer and employee brand sentiment as you navigate store closures, working from home, and/or new social impact initiatives would be both relevant and appropriate.

 Anticipate systemic issues at the category level, where certain categories will be unlikely to give an accurate reflection of the market outside of this time frame.
 For example, you would expect that the likelihood of someone to travel or to have recently traveled would be suppressed.
 You also might see that usage of hand sanitizer or other CPG categories would be artificially high, or that attitudes towards health insurance would be skewed at this time.
 At best, your data will contain more errors.
 At worst, you'll lose customers and lose trust in your brand.